Subhamtyagi684/hocal-compress/Readme.md

 # STEPS to RUN the script:

--> Create a virtual environment with command:
+1. Create a virtual environment with command:
+    ```
-###    python3 -m venv venv
+    python3 -m venv venv
+    ```

--> Activate the venv using command:
+1. Activate the venv using command:
+    ```
-###    source ./venv/bin/activate
+    source ./venv/bin/activate
+    ```

--> Find the requirements.txt file.
+1. Find the requirements.txt file.
 This file holds the dependencies to run the script.
 RUN following command to install  dependencies.

-    pip install -r requirements.txt    #this will install all dependencies and adds in venv folder
+    pip install -r requirements.txt

 -> Now , run the script file to check usage.
 ###    python3 customCompress.py --help